 Above: Rhodesian President Clifford Dupont congratulates Lt Al Tourle on his being awarded the Bronze Cross of Rhodesia – Courtesy Keith Holshausen.

-Another deadly lion attack took place on 09 April 1972, a mere five days after National Parks warden Len Harvey’s death, and as the crow flies, probably about 450kms west.
+A deadly lion attack took place on 09 April 1972, a mere five days after National Parks warden Len Harvey’s death, and as the crow flies, probably about 450kms west.
 This attack – one that also ended in tragedy - was never written up other than by way of a fairly brief report in the Rhodesian press of that era.
 Lt.
 Al Tourle BCR was a Rhodesian Light Infantry officer and one of the Regiment’s ex-Company Sergeant Majors.
 After his commissioning, he’d been posted as OC to the Rhodesian Army’s Tracker Combat Training Wing in Kariba.
 At that stage of the Wing’s history, it still fell under the command of the School of Infantry in Gwelo.

 Al Tourle was a ‘soldier’s soldier’ and was highly respected by all of those who had served with him.
 Many RLI soldier’s junior to him, who would go on to serve with distinction, remember the example he set having had a profound effect on their soldiering careers.
 Lt Tourle was also an accurate shot, and won a number of competitive shooting competitions, including the coveted President’s Medal.
 In one operational engagement with insurgents, he personally accounted for six insurgents.
 This action was amongst a number, for which he got his BCR (Bronze Cross of Rhodesia).
 The citation reading,